syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 {

-// Retreiving currentcell when editing the DetailsView.
+// Retrieving current cell when editing the DetailsView.

 var detailsViewDataGrid = e.OriginalSender as DetailsViewDataGrid;